open-sdg/open-sdg/docs/upgrading.md

 One exception for advanced users: if you are using object-oriented Python code to extend the sdg-build library, you will likely want to keep a close eye on any changes to the sdg-build API.

-### translations-open-sdg and translations-un-sdg
+### sdg-translations

-The labels, blurbs, and miscellaneous copy in Open SDG depend on two separate projects containing translations:
+The labels, blurbs, and miscellaneous copy in Open SDG depend on a separate project containing translations:

-* [translations-open-sdg](https://github.com/open-sdg/translations-open-sdg), which contains translations specific to Open SDG
-* [translations-un-sdg](https://github.com/open-sdg/translations-un-sdg), which contains translations of UN-controlled metadata about the indicators
+* [sdg-translations](https://github.com/open-sdg/sdg-translations), which contains translations specific to Open SDG and translations of UN-controlled metadata about the indicators

-These projects are updated rarely, but may occasionally get fixes, or new translations as features are added to Open SDG.
+This project is updated rarely, but may occasionally get fixes, or new translations as features are added to Open SDG.

 #### translations -- Upgrade procedure